 A minority of states use the mechanistic approach and classify the entire settlement as marital property.
 Next, divorce courts in mechanistic states will make decisions about the distribution of the settlement based on their individual family laws and statutes that apply to workers compensation settlements and marital property.

 The most infrequently used method to categorize workers compensation settlement money is the unitary approach which characterizes the entire settlement amount as separate property not subject to division in the divorce.

-Thanks to our friends and contributors from Scroggins Legal for their insight into workers compensation settlement
+Thanks to our friends and contributors from Scroggins Law Group for their insight into workers compensation settlement

 Our a seasoned work related injury attorney Newark employees recommend at (908) 353-0800 for a free consultation.
 Contact a workers comp attorney Northern New Jersey trusts from Rispoli & Borneo P.C. today for a free consultation.